x52dev/confik/confik/src/lib.md

 - [`FileSource`]: Loads configuration from a file, detecting `json` or `toml` files based on the file extension.
 Requires the `json` and `toml` feature respectively. (`toml` is enabled by default.)
 - [`TomlSource`]: Loads configuration from a TOML string literal.
 Requires the `toml` feature.
 (Enabled by default.)
 - [`JsonSource`]: Loads configuration from a JSON string literal.
 Requires the `json` feature.
+- [`OffsetSource`]: Loads configuration from an inner source that is provided to it, but applied to a particular offset of the root configuration builder.

 ## Secrets